Quantifying the unfairness of the 2018 FIFA World Cup qualification: Methodology and implementation

-Our computer code closely follows the rules of the qualification process described in Section~\ref{Sec3}.
-Pot assignment and seeding is based on the Elo rating of the teams in each case since the strength of the teams are given by this measure instead of the FIFA ranking, which was a rather bad predictor before the 2018 reform \citep{LasekSzlavikBhulai2013, CeaDuranGuajardoSureSiebertZamorano2020}.
-Hence, although the official AFC qualification updated the ranking of the teams before the seeding in each round (see Section~\ref{Sec3})---thus the results of matches played already during the qualification may have affected the subsequent rounds---, that complication is disregarded in our simulations.
+Our computer code closely follows the rules of the qualification process described in the previous section.
+Pot assignment and seeding are based on the Elo rating of the teams in each case since the strengths of the teams are given by this measure instead of the FIFA ranking, which was a rather bad predictor before the 2018 reform \citep{LasekSzlavikBhulai2013, CeaDuranGuajardoSureSiebertZamorano2020}.
+Although the official AFC qualification updated the ranking of the teams before the seeding in each round---thus the results of matches played already during the qualification may have affected the subsequent rounds---, that complication is disregarded in our simulations.
 Using the Elo rating for seeding is also necessary to guarantee the consistency of the simulations since the proposed fairness measure will be based on the Elo ratings.
 Therefore, every instance of unfairness will be intrinsic to the tournament design.

 Finally, the move of Australia from the OFC to the AFC will also be evaluated.
 Accordingly, an alternative design of the FIFA World Cup qualification should be chosen with Australia being in the OFC instead of the AFC.
 Since then there are only $45$ countries in Asia, a straightforward format would be to organise the first knockout round with the 10 lowest-ranked teams ($36$--$45$), while the second round is contested by the $35$ highest-ranked teams ($1$--$35$) plus the five winners from the first round.
 Together with Australia, the OFC qualification contains $12$ teams.
 Fortunately, the design of the \href{https://en.wikipedia.org/wiki/2006_FIFA_World_Cup_qualification_(OFC)}{2006 FIFA World Cup qualification (OFC)} can be adopted without any changes: \begin{itemize} \item \href{https://en.wikipedia.org/wiki/2006_FIFA_World_Cup_qualification_\%E2\%80\%93_OFC_First_Round}{\textbf{First round}} \\ Format: single round-robin, 2 groups of five teams each, held in one country \\ Competitors: the $10$ lowest-ranked teams, that is, all nations except for Australia and New Zealand \\ Seeding: traditional\footnote{~This is only a (reasonable) conjecture as we have not found the official regulation.} \item \href{https://en.wikipedia.org/wiki/2004_OFC_Nations_Cup}{\textbf{Second round}} \\ Format: single round-robin, one group of six teams, held in one country \\ Competitors: the two highest-ranked teams (Australia, New Zealand) + the group winners and the runners-up in the first round \\ Seeding: redundant \item \href{https://en.wikipedia.org/wiki/2006_FIFA_World_Cup_qualification_(OFC)\#Final_round}{\textbf{Third round}} \\ Format: knockout \\ Competitors: the group winner and the runner-up in the second round \\ Seeding: redundant \\ The winner advanced to the \href{https://en.wikipedia.org/wiki/2006_FIFA_World_Cup_qualification_(inter-confederation_play-offs)}{inter-confederation play-offs}. \end{itemize}